axllent/silverstripe-meta-editor/README.md

 # SilverStripe Meta Editor

-The SilverStripe Meta Editor interface allows easy editing of page Titles and Meta Descriptions for pages within a ModelAdmin interface.
+The SilverStripe Meta Editor interface allows easy editing of Meta Titles and Meta Descriptions for pages within a customised ModelAdmin interface.

-Values are updated directly via Ajax, providing handy warnings about value length and duplicates.
+Values are updated directly via Ajax, and provide handy warnings about value length and duplicates.

 This module is a complete rebuild of [axllent/silverstripe-seo-editor](https://github.com/axllent/silverstripe-seo-editor) for **SilverStripe 4**.